imgix/vue/README.md

 The last way to implement lazy loading is to use an event listener.
 This is not recommended these days due to performance concerns, which have been solved by other solutions (the previous solutions mentioned above).

 If you'd still like to use an event listener, we recommend using [lazysizes](https://github.com/aFarkas/lazysizes).
-In order to use vue-imgix with lazysizes, you can simply tell it to generate lazysizes-compatible attributes instead of the standard `src`, `srcset` by changing some configuration settings:
+In order to use @imgix/vue with lazysizes, you can simply tell it to generate lazysizes-compatible attributes instead of the standard `src`, `srcset` by changing some configuration settings:

 ```html
 <ix-img